sparshkadian/ScaleX-Finance/README.md

  * Replace your-mongodb-connection-string with the appropriate connection string for your MongoDB instance or Atlas cluster.

 ## 5.Run the Application
 * For development mode (with hot-reloading): npm run dev
-This command will start the application using nodemon, which automatically restarts the server whenever you make changes to the code.

-* For production mode:
+* For production mode: npm start
-npm start
-This command will start the application using node.

 ## 6.Access the Application
 * Once the application is running, you can access it in your web browser at http://localhost:4100